angecas/marvel/README.md

 ## Getting Started

-Clone this project, then locate the file named `Config.xcconfig`.
+Clone this project, then create a file named `Config.xcconfig`.
 Inside, replace the public and private API keys with your own keys.
 You can create a Marvel API key here: [Marvel Developer Portal](https://developer.marvel.com/)